peidacai/espresso-math.github.io/_posts/2016-11-01-General-Assembly-Project06_post.md

 ![IMDB_logo]({{site-url}}/images/logo-IMDB.jpg)

-### Project05: Predicting movie ratings for top 250 all-time favorites
+### Project06: Predicting movie ratings for top 250 all-time favorites

 ### 1. Introduction

-In this project, the task was to collect the titanic passenger data from an AWS PostgreSQL instance via Python + Jupyter Notebook, clean up the data before finally creating a bunch of classifying predictive models and compare the performances between the models.
+In this project, the task is to work with movie data, to figure out the factors which determined the IMDB movie ratings for the top movies of all time.
+The specific areas related to data science which

 ### 2. Data exploration